MagicJinn/Quantum-Things/README.md

 - Added an ingame config menu.
 - Added the ability to configure the chances of certain plants, features and loot to occur.
-- Added the ability to configure values concerning the Nature Core.
+- Added the ability to configure Nature Core values (sand replacement, animal spawning, bonemealing, tree spawning, and shell regeneration chances/ranges).
 - Added the ability to configure values concerning the Lotus.
 - Added the ability to enable or disable the Spectre Sapling.
 - Added the ability to enable or disable the Spectre Dimension.